 NHL picks: 4 best bets for Saturday

-Andrew Berkshire provides his best NHL picks and predictions for Saturday's action, including the Battle of Alberta.
+Andrew Berkshire provides his best NHL picks and predictions for Saturday's action.

 Find NHL odds throughout the season on the Betway sportsbook.
 You’ll find all the latest puck lines, totals, money lines, and NHL futures.
 Betway also offers live betting the NHL.
 All your NHL betting needs are covered at our online sportsbook.